hemilabs/hippos/hippo-003.md

 Over time, previously crucial parts of the Hemi network have become bloated and/or obsolete, hindering forward progress due to increasing technical debt.
-The Bitcoin Secure Sequence (BSS), for example, was previously an integral part of ensuring communication between the ethereum consensus layer and the Bitcoin Finality Governor (BFG), facilitating the sharing of information related to new keystones, their finality status, and Proof-of-Proof (PoP) payouts.
+The Bitcoin Secure Sequence (BSS), for example, was previously an integral part of ensuring communication between the Ethereum consensus layer and the Bitcoin Finality Governor (BFG), facilitating the sharing of information related to new keystones, their finality status, and Proof-of-Proof (PoP) payouts.
 However, as the network matured, BSS has become just a proxy through which communication must